nhugo1/IT-Labs/Helpdesk-Troubleshooting-Labs/Activity2_Multi-Ticket-Priority-Management/KAN-3_Touchpad-WiFi-Critical-Failure/KAN-3_Touchpad-WiFi-Critical-Failure.md

 ---

 ### 2. Hardware State Analysis - Device Manager (9:20 AM)
-**Objective:** Identify which drivers/devices are failing and locate the root cause.
+**Objective:** Identify the common dependency causing both touchpad and Wi-Fi failures.

 **Actions Taken:**
 - Opened Device Manager
 - Examined all hardware categories for errors
 - Investigated error codes for affected devices

-**Findings:**
-Multiple yellow exclamation marks indicating systemic failure:
-- **Touchpad:** Error Code 51 (driver dependency not loaded)
+- Looked for patterns in failure types

+**Findings - Multiple Component Failure Pattern:**

+**Affected Devices:**
+- **Touchpad (Human Interface Device):** Error Code 51 - "Windows is currently loading the drivers for this device, or the device is not started.
+The driver for this device was not loaded."
+- **Wi-Fi Adapter (Network Adapter):** Error Code 51 - "Windows is currently loading the drivers for this device, or the device is not started.
+The driver for this device was not loaded."

+**Key Observation:** BOTH devices showing **identical Error Code 51**, indicating they're waiting for a **dependency** that never loaded.

+**Dependency Investigation:**
+- Expanded all Device Manager categories looking for the common dependency
-- **Wi-Fi Adapter:** Error Code 51 (driver dependency not loaded)
+- Located **AMD GPIO Controller** with Error Code 43
-- **AMD GPIO Controller:** Error Code 43 (device has reported a problem)
+- **Error Code 43:** "Windows has stopped this device because it has reported problems."

+**Root Cause Identified:**
+AMD GPIO Controller failure is the **single point of failure** preventing both touchpad and Wi-Fi from functioning.

+**Technical Explanation:**
-**Root Cause Identified:** AMD GPIO Controller failure preventing dependent devices from functioning.
-This is a system bus controller issue affecting multiple hardware components simultaneously.
+- GPIO (General Purpose Input/Output) Controller is a system bus controller
+- Manages low-level hardware communication for multiple peripheral devices
+- Touchpad and Wi-Fi adapter both depend on GPIO controller for hardware initialization
+- When GPIO controller fails, **all dependent devices fail cascading**
+- This explains why two seemingly unrelated components (input device and network adapter) failed simultaneously

 ![Device Manager Errors Part 1](screenshots/KAN-3_DeviceManagerError_Part1.png)
-*Device Manager showing multiple hardware errors (first set)*
+*Device Manager showing multiple hardware errors - first set including touchpad*

 ![Device Manager Errors Part 2](screenshots/KAN-3_DeviceManagerError_Part2.png)
-*Device Manager showing multiple hardware errors (second set)*
+*Device Manager showing multiple hardware errors - second set including Wi-Fi adapter*

 ![GPIO Controller Error](screenshots/KAN-3_GPIOCode43.png)
-*AMD GPIO Controller showing Code 43 error detail*
+*AMD GPIO Controller showing Code 43 error - the root cause affecting both touchpad and Wi-Fi*

 ---